-The CDLI reported realized gains of 0.02% in the second quarter and 0.33% for the trailing four quarters.
-Recent realized gains are largely attributable to gains on warrants held by venture lenders.
-More realistic is the CDLI annualized realized loss from its 2004 inception, equal to -1.06%.
+7 ASC 820 (previously FAS 157) defines "fair value" as "the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date."
+Assets with a value that cannot be determined by observable measures, which would include the direct loans in the CDLI, are considered Level 3 assets (illiquid) and where valuation on warrants held by venture lenders.
+More realistic is the CDLI annualized realized loss from its September 30, 2004 inception, equal to -1.05%.
 We continue to expect the direct lending market to produce losses equal to 1% annualized over full market cycles.
 Exhibit 5 reports CDLI trailing four quarter net realized gains (losses) and since inception cumulative net realized gains (losses).